Extensions of Daubechies' theorem: Reinhardt domains, Hagedorn wavepackets and mixed-state localization operators: Preliminaries

-Another time-frequency representation that will show up is the Wigner distribution, which for two functions \(f,g\in L^2(\R^d)\) is defined by In the case where \(f=g\) we write \(W(f)=W(f,g)\).
-The Wigner distribution is in essence an STFT, as can be seen from the formula and consequently it inherits several properties from the STFT.
+The Weyl calculus will appear in the later parts of this work, both as a motivating example and a mathematical tool.
+The starting point is the Wigner distribution, which for two functions \(f,g\in L^2(\R^d)\) is defined by In the case where \(f=g\) we write \(W(f)=W(f,g)\).
+The Wigner distribution is in essence an STFT, as can be seen from the formula~\cite[Lemma 4.3.1]{Grochenig} and consequently it inherits several properties from the STFT.
 Nevertheless, it is helpful to introduce the Wigner distribution due to its relation to two other concepts.
-The first one is the Weyl transform.
+The first one is the \textit{Weyl transform}.
 Given a tempered distribution \(F\) on \(\R^{2d}\) one can define an operator \(L_F\), called the Weyl transform of \(F\), via the pairing where \(f\) and \(g\) are Schwartz functions on \(\R^{d}\), the left pairing is over \(\R^d\) and the right pairing is over \(\R^{2d}\).
-Given an operator \(T\), if there is a distribution \(F\) such that the relation holds for all Schwartz functions \(f,g\), we call \(F\) the \textit{Weyl symbol} of \(T\), and write \(F=a_T\).
+Given an operator \(T:\mathscr{S}(\R^d)\to\mathscr{S}'(\R^d)\), if there is a distribution \(F\) such that the relation holds for all Schwartz functions \(f,g\), we call \(F\) the \textit{Weyl symbol} of \(T\), and write \(F=a_T\).

 The second important concept related to the Wigner distribution is \textit{Cohen's class}.
-Time-frequency distributions of Cohen's class are of the form Cohen's class contains several important time-frequency distributions, most notably the Wigner distribution itself (\(\phi=\delta\)) and the spectrograms \(|V_gf(z)|^2\) (\(\phi(x,\omega)=e^{\pi i \langle x,\omega\rangle}V_gg(x,\omega)\)).
-In fact, Cohen's class contains all covariant and weakly continuous quadratic time-frequency distributions \cite[Theorem 4.5.1]{Grochenig}.
-We will also use the polarized Cohen's class, which is given by
+Time-frequency distributions of Cohen's class are of the form We will also use the cross-Cohen's class, which is given by Cohen's class contains several important time-frequency distributions, most notably the Wigner distribution itself (\(\phi=\delta\)) and the spectrograms \(|V_gf(z)|^2\) (\(\phi=W(g)\)).
+In fact, Cohen's class contains all covariant and separately weak*-continuous quadratic time-frequency distributions, see~\cite[Theorem 4.5.1]{Grochenig} or~\cite{GSMetaplectic}.